 3) Success stories through media outreach

 According to the metric research done, the video campaign actually improved brand sentiment during the holiday season.
-While the company did not give any information about how they measured their score, they did say that the positive lift meant that more consumers chose Pandora over other jewellers because of the ad.
+While the company did not give any information about how they measured their score, they did say that the positive outcome meant that more consumers chose Pandora over other jewelers because of the ad.
 The campaign also boosted them financially, providing ROI with a 61% boost in purchases and a 42% increase in new buyers.

 The main takeaway is that videos can be memorable, emotional, and persuasive.
-It shows that Pandora has always had success with previous ads and purchases.
+This shows that Pandora has always had success with previous ads and purchases.
 Nevertheless, the company saw that the video ad could boost brand awareness even more.
 They were able to connect with their target audience by telling them a short story while also showing off their product.
 Even though they didn’t create a specific video for the platform, they picked a commercial that had already impacted the TV audience and edited it.